natheril/TechnicalTestXBIM/README.md

 # TechnicalTestXBIM

 All that needs to be done is open the solution in Visual Studio, and run it.
-Send requests to the localhost to get information via the web api (e.g. GET ../webapi/getinstances)
+Send requests to the 'localhost' to get information via the web api (e.g. GET localhost/webapi/getinstances)

 The structure of the code is straight-forward: